 In the wild, trees are essential habitats for many insects, birds, and small mammals.
 However, they can be a haven for unwanted pests in your backyard, from rodents and toxic bugs to snakes and even parasites like ticks.

-Pruning and, when necessary, tree removal helps to control the number of pests in your yard.
+Pruning and, when necessary, tree removal help to control the number of pests in your yard.

 Pruning Your Trees Is Essential